 I understand you do not think that there is something called "Leftover wine".
 It confounds you.
 But I can assure you that it does exist in the dark corners of the world.
 And I can tell you what to do with it.

 I'm not what you'd call a drinker.
 I have nothing against it ... in fact I wish I could spend most of my days teetering about with a tinkling cocktail in hand.
 It seems so elegant in a Rock Hudson, Doris Day kind of way.
-Of course, Rock was probably drinking because you know … he had a bit of a secret he was forced to keep for um, his entire life.
 Poor Rock.
+He had reason to drink.